kmlpandey77/bootnavbar/README.md

 # BootNavbar
 Bootstrap 4 Responsive Navbar with Multi level Dropdowns

 This is fully responsive multilevel dropdown navbar.
-It is also called treeview menu.dropdown submenus opened by hover effect.
+It is also called treeview menu and dropdown opened on hover.